heatweb/heat-network/README.md

 * camelCase naming.
 * 5 levels of MQTT topic for a network (networkId / publisherId / deviceId / dataType / key).
-* The standard data types are "dat" (readings), "stat" (statistics, calculations), "alarm", "system", "settings", "set" & "cmd" (command).
+* The standard data types are "dat" (readings), "stat" (statistics, calculations), "alarm", "system", "settings", "json", "set" & "cmd" (command).
 The list can be expanded, however data should be assigned a standard type if one fits.
-* Underscore "_" character not to be used in naming.
-It is reserved for replacing "/" character in non MQTT systems.
-* Each device will be assigned the following standard sub-topics to represent its state:<br>
+* Each device will be assigned the following standard sub-topics to represent its type and state:<br>
   +/+/+/stat/state = on, off, ok, warning, or alarm<br>
-  +/+/+/stat/alarms = the total number of current alarms
-* The deviceId should typically be a standard device type, as listed below, followed directly by an index number where there are more than one, for example "substation1".
-Alternatively a unique serial number can be used.
-* Each device can optionally be assigned a system setting to further represent its device type:<br>
-  +/+/+/system/deviceVersion<br>
-  This can be a version described in this protocol, or the URL of a suitable JSON file following the format described here.
-Values will overwrite default values inferred from the deviceId.
-* The publishId (node) should be an 8 character string, containing either letters or numbers, but no other characters.
-This is to maintain compatibility with radio systems using a 16 character hex Id.
+  +/+/+/system/deviceType = device classes, e.g. "pump"

 ## How to use this protocol